mehulagg/gitlab/doc/ci/docker/using_docker_build.md

 `shell` executor.

-After you register a runner and select the `shell` executor, the scripts in your jobs are executed as the `gitlab-runner` user.
+After you register a runner and select the `shell` executor, your job scripts are executed as the `gitlab-runner` user.
 This user needs permission to run Docker commands.

 1. [Install](https://gitlab.com/gitlab-org/gitlab-runner/#installation) GitLab Runner.